Just the Right Book ~ Five Rules for Finding the Perfect Book!

 There is nothing more frustrating than watching your child struggle with a book.
-Or, maybe they “don’t like reading”.
+Sometimes, their struggle may be link to the “summer slide” and they just need to get back in the groove of reading.
+But, maybe they “don’t like reading”.
 Yikes!
 It is so important to take the time to help your kid(s) find not only a good book that will hold their interest and imagination, but a book that is the right reading level for them also.
-Finding a just right book is crucial!
-When you take the time to help your child find a just right book, that’s when reading becomes magic!
+Finding just the right book is crucial!
+When you take the time to help your child find just the right book, that’s when reading becomes magic!

 Having worked and volunteered in libraries and classrooms for so many years, I have seen the struggle!
 The struggle of kids that are frustrated with reading.
 It is real!
 Especially around third grade.
 They really want to read the “cool” books, the harder chapter books.
 The Harry Potter and Percy Jackson books!
 But, the problem is, they aren’t quite ready for them.
 So, kids get books they can’t read, and then wind up really frustrated with books and the whole reading thing and give up on it.
 Erggg!